Badredapple/TEE/README.md

-(I hope I can write somethings about java TEE API and more things,Just wait I come back this repo a year later :) )
+(I hope I can write somethings about java TEE API and more things,Just wait I come back this repo a year later :))
-                                                                   -----edit on April 21 2016 This is version..0x00
+Edit on April 21 2016 This is version..0x00